Adolf Hitler's cult of personality: End of the cult

 Even before the start of World War II, the myth was already beginning to be noticed, but it was not until nearer the end of the war that it became fully exposed to the German people.
 The Minister of Armaments and War Production Albert Speer wrote in his memoir Inside the Third Reich that in 1939 there was a sense that the myth was waning since the Nazis had to organize cheering crowds to turn up to speeches:

 The shift in the mood of the population, the drooping morale which began to be felt throughout Germany in 1939, was evident in the necessity to organise cheering crowds where two years earlier Hitler had been able to count on spontaneity.
 What is more, he himself had meanwhile moved away from the admiring masses.
 He tended to be angry and impatient more often than in the past when, as still occasionally happened, a crowd on Wilhelmsplatz began clamoring for him to appear.
 Two years before he had often stepped out on the "historic balcony."
 Now he sometimes snapped at his adjutants when they came to him with the request that he show himself: "Stop bothering me with that!"

 The Führer myth began to become exposed after Hitler launched Operation Barbarossa, the invasion of the Soviet Union, which he thought would last a little longer than six weeks.
-As time went on and Germany began to suffer consistent military defeats after the Battle of Stalingrad in 1943, the Führer myth began to be exposed.
+As time went on and Germany began to suffer consistent military defeats after the Battle of Stalingrad in 1943, the Führer myth began to unravel.
 The claim that Hitler was a military genius after his successful Blitzkrieg victories in the West started to come into question, although Hitler himself blamed the defeats on his generals.
 For the first time, Hitler now became personally blamed for starting the war.
 Hitler became more withdrawn and rarely spoke to the German people again.
 Goebbels attempted to portray Hitler as the equivalent of Frederick the Great, who would eventually triumph despite all of the setbacks; however, by this time, most Germans knew they were going to lose the war and Hitler's early appeal was almost entirely lost.
 The appeal of the Hitler myth remained strong among the German youth more than any other Germans, since they had been indoctrinated for over a decade by Nazi propaganda.